Arunm619/coding/readme.md

 **1.Clone a linked list with next and random pointer** [See Solution](https://gist.github.com/arun-sudharsan/2e1b58ff896d72cbad4369e6be0949d6)

-2.Sort linked list which is already sorted on absolute values
+**2.Sort linked list which is already sorted on absolute values** [See Solution](https://gist.github.com/arun-sudharsan/4bde5b63fa322878fdf888b187d52d89)

 3.Check if a linked list of strings forms a palindrome